lubiana/no-framework-tutorial/15-adding-content.md

 $r->addRoute('GET', '/page/{page}', [Page::class, 'show']);
 ```

 Here is my Implementation.
-If have added a little regex replacement in the show method that replaces the links to the
+I have added a little regex replacement in the show method that replaces the links to the
 next and previous chapter so that it works with our routing configuration.

 `src/Action/Page.php`